-The first symptom of melanoma is often a change in a mole, or the appearance of a new mole that has ABCD characteristics.
-These ABCD rules can help you tell a normal mole from one that might be melanoma.
+The first symptom of melanoma is often a change in a mole, or the appearance of a new mole.
+These ABCDE rule can help you tell a normal mole from one that might be melanoma.
 The ABCDE rule is:

 Asymmetry.
 One half of the mole does not match the other half.